10 Yio Chu Kang Food Places For Cheap Dim Sum, Donburi, And A $15 Three-Course Meal - EatBook.sg - Local Singapore Food Guide And Review Site

 Image credit: @thequirkyfoodie

 Soi 19 Wanton Mee is no stranger to the masses.
-Bursting into popularity two years ago, this Thai-styled wonton mee is both affordable and yummy.
-Tossed in an addictive dry sauce and dressed with crispy wontons, char siew, and crackling pork lard, their otherwise plain-looking noodles are both springy and flavourful, with just a hint of MSG.
-The noodles come in three sizes—Regular ($4), Large ($5), and Jumbo ($6)—and are paired with a robust bowl of hot wonton soup.
-Portions run a little small, so we suggest getting the Large bowl for a fuller meal.
+Bursting into popularity two years ago, their Thai-style wonton mee is both affordable and yummy.
+Tossed in an addictive dry sauce and dressed with crispy wontons, char siew, and crackling pork lard, the otherwise plain-looking noodles are both springy and flavourful, with just a hint of MSG.
+We recommend getting their Signature noodles, priced at $5.50 for dry or soup.

 bowl of mussels